It’s a question that many brands have to consider at some point: “How much money should I spend on my SEO marketing?”

 Brands should seek high authority, relevant backlinks.
 While it’s easier said than done, even having a small number of high-quality links can have a greater impact than the “spray and pray” strategy of past years.
 It really is quality over quantity.

-Determine Your SEO Marketing Strategy
+Determine Your SEO Growth Plan

 Once you’ve established the goals you want to target and your SEO audit clarifies your website’s current position and shortcomings, you can start developing a strategy.
 There is no cookie-cutter SEO marketing strategy with a clear list of price points — it all depends on what your plan entails and the results you’re seeking.